-Rogelio Gazga, ("Ro") a graduate of Columbia College Chicago, has an extensive broadcast background.
-His wide mix of expertise stems from hands-on experience working as an award-winning news photographer and editor with Telemundo and NBC News Departments and Creative Services Departments, as well as Network Television work on Univision shows including Control, Despierta America, Don Francisco, and Christina.
-Rogelio is co-owner of SPI Creative / SPI-tv Media Group, a full-service video production agency he launched in 1994.
+Rogelio Gazga ("Ro"), a graduate of Columbia College Chicago, has an extensive broadcast and production background spanning 30 years.
+His broad mix of expertise stems from hands-on experience working as an award-winning news photographer and editor with Telemundo and NBC News Departments and Creative Services Departments, as well as Network Television work on Univision shows.
+Rogelio is Co-Owner and Principal Creative of SPI-tv Media Group, a full-service video production agency he launched in 1994.

 Chicago Hip-Hop artist “Thrills” was raised in Evanston and graduated from San Diego City College in California.
 He began his musical journey at an early age, and like most kids, he played various sports to keep himself off the streets.
 His parents were a great influence by encouraging him to stay in school and work hard toward his goals.
 After serving four years in the Navy, including being a Gulf War veteran, he decided to remain in California and develop his musical career.
 In 2004, he was part of a documentary called, “Rhyme Spitters” about underground rap battles.
 Today, Thrills is working with producer Phil “Absurdbeats” Alexander, and putting out music on his own label, Mayday Hillman Inc.